mmBs/NavigationDrawerSI/README.md

 The Navigation Drawer pattern was built according to the look of the Google Play Navigation Drawer and it is binded to 4 Fragments.

+More information about the Navigation Drawer pattern: [click](http://developer.android.com/design/patterns/navigation-drawer.html)

 This project was created only for development purposes.
+It implements Action Bar (appcompat) and supports Android 2.3 and above.

 All your support, feedback, stars, forks, Pull Requests and comments will be truly appreciated! :)